silentpete/learning/README.md

-# school
+# Learning

-Currently attending Colorado Technical University
+Creating a general repository for learning from school or online courses or whatever...